cn0047/stash/ed/kubernetes/README.md

 #### Node (minion).

+A node is a worker machine in k8s, previously known as a minion.

 `/spec /healthz /pods`
 CONTAINS the services necessary to run pods and is managed by the master components.